microsoftgraph/msgraph-sdk-powershell/src/Files.Drives/Files.Drives/docs/v1.0/New-MgDrive.md

       - `[VisualElementDescription <String>]`: Optional.
 Longer text description of the user's unique activity (example: document name, first sentence, and/or metadata)
       - `[VisualElementDisplayText <String>]`: Required.
 Short text description of the user's unique activity (for example, document name in cases where an activity refers to document creation)
     - `[AgeGroup <String>]`: Sets the age group of the user.
 Allowed values: null, minor, notAdult and adult.
 Refer to the legal age group property definitions for further information.
+    - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`:
+      - `[DeletedDateTime <DateTime?>]`:
+      - `[Id <String>]`: Read-only.
+      - `[AppRoleId <String>]`: The identifier (id) for the app role which is assigned to the principal.
+This app role must be exposed in the appRoles property on the resource application's service principal (resourceId).
+If the resource application has not declared any app roles, a default app role ID of 00000000-0000-0000-0000-000000000000 can be specified to signal that the principal is assigned to the resource app without any specific app roles.
+Required on create.
+Does not support $filter.
+      - `[CreatedDateTime <DateTime?>]`:
+      - `[PrincipalDisplayName <String>]`: The display name of the user, group, or service principal that was granted the app role assignment.
+Read-only.
+Supports $filter (eq and startswith).
+      - `[PrincipalId <String>]`: The unique identifier (id) for the user, group or service principal being granted the app role.
+Required on create.
+Does not support $filter.
+      - `[PrincipalType <String>]`: The type of the assigned principal.
+This can either be 'User', 'Group' or 'ServicePrincipal'.
+Read-only.
+Does not support $filter.
+      - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
+Does not support $filter.
+      - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
+Required on create.
+Supports $filter (eq only).
     - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the user.
 Not nullable.
       - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
       - `[SkuId <String>]`: The unique identifier for the SKU.